Monday, December 7, 2015

 Elmer Gotsche

 Elmer grew up in the family home on 12th Street in Racine.
 He worked as a telegraph operator for Western Union for several years before going to dental school at Marquette University in Milwaukee, Milwaukee County, Wisconsin.
 He joined the U.S. Army Dental Corps on August 25, 1917 and was stationed at Camp Funston in Manhattan, Riley County, Kansas until his discharge on January 6, 1919, after the end of World War I. During this time, he was described as tall, with a slender build, blue eyes, and light hair.
 After the war, Elmer opened a dental practice in Racine, where he worked for the rest of his life.
 Elmer met nurse Elizabeth B. Blake and they were married on May 11, 1921 in Ashland, Ashland County, Wisconsin, after originally scheduling their wedding for the previous day in Madison, Dane County, Wisconsin.
 They adopted one daughter, Mary.
 After Elmer's death due to a heart attack, Elizabeth returned to work as a registered nurse.
 She died in Racine on February 13, 1953.
-Elmer is buried next to his parents, brothers Irving and Paul, and his unnamed infant sibling at Mound Cemetery in Racine.
+Elmer is buried next to his parents, brothers Harvey, Irving, and Paul, sister Florence, and his unnamed infant sibling at Mound Cemetery in Racine.
 Elizabeth is buried at Holy Cross Catholic Cemetery in Caledonia, Racine County, Wisconsin, next to her granddaughter and son-in-law's parents.

 2. Harvey Gotsche